digitalfortress-tech/ad-rotator/README.md

 #### AdRotator.`destroy()`

-Destroy the AdRotator instance.
-Cleans up the DOM and removes the associated events.
+Destroys Ad Rotation.
+Cleans up the DOM and removes all associated events.

 ```javascript
 const rotator = new AdRotator( /* options */ )